Drugs and Medical Devices Bought Under Health Canada's Special Access Program

 Are drugs and medical devices bought under Health Canada's Special Access Program CRA eligible?

-Yes, per paragraphs 118.2(2)(s) and (t), provided they are purchased for use by the patient.
+Yes.
+Drugs qualify under paragraph 118.2(2)(s) and medical devices under paragraph 118.2(2)(t) of the Income Tax Act, provided they are purchased for use by the patient.

 Can I claim Special Access Program drugs and devices through my HSA?